nickbrandt/GitLab/doc/user/packages/go_proxy/index.md

 The GitLab Go proxy will ignore modules and module versions that have an invalid `module` directive in their `go.mod`.
-Go requires that a package imported as `gitlab.com/my/project` can be accessed via that same URL, and that the first line of `go.mod` is `module gitlab.com/my/project`.
+Go requires that a package imported as `gitlab.com/my/project` can be accessed with that same URL, and that the first line of `go.mod` is `module gitlab.com/my/project`.
 If `go.mod` names a different module, compilation will fail.
 Additionally, Go requires, for major versions after 1, that the name of the module have an appropriate suffix, for